Cognoscan/condense_db/query.md

 These allow for querying the properties of an array.

-These operators require that the field be queriable and marked as "array".
+These operators require that the field have the "array" property set to true in the document schema.

 | Name  | Description                                           |
 | --    | --                                                    |